dinanjana/price-engine-with-ui/README.md

 7. Run `java -jar build/libs/price-engine-0.0.1-SNAPSHOT.jar` to launch the service.
 Service will listen on 9090 port
 8. Go to `http://localhost:9090/`

+Requires postgres db running on the application server host listening to 5432.
+Or change value for spring.datasource.url in application properties as you like

 ## Tests
 Run `./gradlew test`